Stochastic trade-offs and the emergence of diversification in E. coli evolution experiments: Eco-evolutionary model building

+The concept of stochastic tradeoff can be rationalized as follows (see also Fig.\ref{fig:MetabolismTradeoff}).
 The underlying metabolic constraints of bacteria are indeed the same for every realization of the evolutionary experiments.
 However, such constraints involve complex relations between the many variables that are susceptible to evolution.
 In our case, we explicitly consider the evolution of $V_g$, $V_a$ but, in principle, there are many other variables, denoted generically as $\vec{v}$, that could be affected by overall (energetic/metabolic/...) constraints.
-Such complex relations can be modelled mathematically as a multidimensional constraint manifold (i.e. a high-dimensional ``Pareto front'' as sketched in Fig.\ref{fig:MetabolismTradeoff}) \cite{ParetoSurfacesExp, PlasticTradeoff}.
-Different realizations of the experiments can then give rise to trajectories that starting from the same point in such a manifold move stochastically within it.
-Thus, as illustrated in Fig.\ref{fig:MetabolismTradeoff}, the projected evolutionary trajectories in the two-dimensional $(V_g,V_a)$-plane are in general not confined to a one-dimensional curve and may be different for every experimental realization.
-It is thus reasonable to consider the effect of metabolic constraints more as a ``soft'' constraint rather than as a strict ``hard'' one when focusing on the lower-dimensional phenotypic space.
+These intricate relationships can be mathematically modeled as a multidimensional constraint manifold, akin to a high-dimensional ``Pareto front'' as depicted in Fig. \ref{fig:MetabolismTradeoff} \cite{ParetoSurfacesExp, PlasticTradeoff}.
+In other words, the actual trade-off involves a high-dimensional manifold, rather than the two-dimensional one characterizing metabolic preferences.

+In such a framework, different experimental realizations, originating from the same point in the high-dimensional manifold (or Pareto front), can produce diverse trajectories that diverge along distinct paths inside the manifold due to the emergence of different mutations, which are intrinsically stochastic.
+Therefore, as illustrated in Fig.\ref{fig:MetabolismTradeoff}, the evolutionary trajectories when projected in the two-dimensional $(V_g,V_a)$-plane are generally not confined to a one-dimensional curve and they may vary across experimental realizations.
+It is thus reasonable to consider the effect of metabolic constraints as defining a wide region in the lower-dimensional space of metabolic preferences rather than as a strict (one-dimensional) curve.

-More specifically, to describe soft constraints in a mathematical way, we add a stochastic process or ``noise'' (modelled as an Ornstein-Uhlenbeck process with amplitude $\sigma$ and temporal correlation $\tau$, as explicitly shown in Methods Sec.\ref{sec:SoftTrade}) as an orthogonal perturbation to some central trade-off curve.
-This curve stands as the average of trajectories and can be chosen with large flexibility without affecting the conclusions (see Sec.\ref{sec:SoftTrade}).
-Depending on the amplitude and temporal correlation of the additional noise, trajectories are constrained to wander at tunable distances of the central trade-off curve.
+More specifically, we describe these constraints in the $(V_g,V_a)$-plane as a stochastic process (modelled as an Ornstein-Uhlenbeck process with amplitude $\sigma$ and temporal correlation $\tau$, as explicitly shown in SM Sec.
+II), added as an orthogonal perturbation to some central trade-off curve.
+This curve stands as the average of trajectories and can be chosen with large flexibility without affecting the conclusions (see SM Sec.
+II).
+Depending on the amplitude and temporal correlations of the additional stochasticity, trajectories are constrained to wander at tunable distances of the central trade-off curve, allowing us to model the flexibility of the metabolic constraints in the $(V_g,V_a)$-plane and in turn the variability of the trajectories.